Pool Architecture & Algorithm Fundamentals

 Pooled connections transition through a deterministic state machine: idle, active, testing, and evicted.
 Health-check intervals must align with database server idle timeout configurations.

 Leak detection thresholds trigger forced closure when connections exceed expected execution windows.
 Maximum lifetime constraints prevent session drift and memory fragmentation.
+Surfacing these state transitions as metrics and saturation alerts is the domain of Connection Pool Observability.

 Graceful degradation mechanisms handle acquisition failures without cascading application crashes.
 Timeout handling and fallback routing are covered in Connection Acquisition Timeout Strategies.